MVakharia/react-codecademy/README.md

 ## Study topics list:

-- Separate hooks for separate effects (separation of concerns: make sure that one useEffect() isn't handling too much.
+- Separate hooks for separate effects.
+Separation of concerns: make sure that you use one useEffect() per useState(), and if a single useEffect is handling an object with multiple unrelated key-value pairs, split the useEffect into multiple useEffects.